-(A) When are food assistance benefits not to be increased?
+(A) When are supplemental nutrition assistance program (SNAP) benefits not to be increased?

-The county agency shall not increase the food assistance allotment as the result of a decrease in cash assistance when the decrease is due to the failure of an assistance group member to perform a required action.
-Cash assistance benefits shall be considered decreased if they are suspended or terminated.
+The county agency shall not increase the SNAP allotment as the result of a decrease in cash assistance when the decrease is due to the failure of an assistance group member to perform a required action.
+Cash assistance benefits shall be considered decreased when reduced, suspended or terminated.

 (B) What is considered a failure to perform a required action?

-Failure to perform a required action shall be limited to a situation in which benefits are being received and then decreased.
-The individual must be certified for food assistance benefits at the time of the failure to perform a required action for this rule to apply.
+Failure to perform a required action shall be limited to a situation when benefits are being received and then decreased.
+The individual must be certified for SNAP benefits at the time of the failure to perform a required action for this rule to apply.

 Failures to perform a required action include:

 (1) Ohio works first:

 (c) Failure or refusal to take necessary and available legal action to make a resource owned, jointly with someone other than an assistance group member, available as described in rule 5101:1-5-30 of the Administrative Code.